eus-lwq/leximind/README.md

 ## 4.5 Experiment tracking
-We use Ray train to schedule training jobs along with grafana and mlflow for tracking the various experiments.
+We use Ray train to schedule training jobs along with grafana and minio for tracking the various experiments.

 1. [Ray training monitoring compose file](https://github.com/eus-lwq/leximind/blob/dev_infra/docker-compose.yaml)